OneSock-inc/OnlyOne/backend/README.md

 Most of these handlers just do a call to the DB module where the heavy lifting (db transaction, commit rollback in case of error) is done.
 Then the handlers return the response to the client or the error .
 The databases is totaly abstracted from the API viewpoint

-The DB module is where all the [grpc](https://grpc.io) calls are made to the database.
-We don't do grpc call ourself, inestead we use the firestore library that do the grpcs call itself.
-The matching algorithme is implemented there.
-We also take care of the error handling there, for exemple if the data send by a user to a route / response handler is ill formed or simply missing we detect it there before creating saving it to the database.
+The DB module is where all the calls to the database are made.
+We use the firestore [library](https://pkg.go.dev/google.golang.org/cloud/firestore) .
+The matching algorithme is implemented in this module currently this is a [knn](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) search in a [kdtree](https://github.com/sjwhitworth/golearn/blob/master/kdtree/kdtree.go).
+We also take care of the error handling related to the db there, for exemple if the data send by a user to a route / response handler is ill formed or simply missing we detect it there before saving it to the database.

 ## Running the tests